 Cleveland, OH1.1%Manufacturing, Healthcare5.4%Slower growth, higher vacancy risk

-Note: While both cities offer opportunities, Austin’s labor dynamics are more favorable to investors seeking long-term growth and tenant stability.
+Worth noting that while both Austin and comparable markets offer real opportunities, Austin’s current labor dynamics lean more favorably toward investors seeking long-term growth and tenant stability.

 find the right real estate market

-One of the clearest indicators of a real estate market’s potential is the balance—or imbalance—between housing supply and buyer or renter demand.
-Markets with undersupplied housing stock and strong demand tend to experience faster price appreciation, lower vacancy rates, and higher rental yields.
+One of the clearest reads on a market’s potential comes from looking at the balance, or imbalance, between housing supply and actual buyer or renter demand.
+Markets with undersupplied housing stock and strong demand tend to deliver faster price appreciation, lower vacancy rates, and higher rental yields.

-Conversely, markets with excessive supply or overbuilding are often subject to prolonged stagnation or price corrections.
+Markets with excessive supply or overbuilding tell a different story.
+Those are the places prone to prolonged stagnation or price corrections that can take years to recover from.

 • Housing Inventory Levels: Measured in months of supply.
 A balanced market typically has 5–6 months of inventory.
 Less than that suggests a seller’s market with rising prices.